unixpickle/statushub/README.md

 # StatusHub

-StatusHub is a system for pushing and viewing log messages in a unified place.
-It is designed to unify the outputs of numerous long-running scripts in one place.
+StatusHub is designed to unify the outputs of numerous long-running scripts in one place.

 For example, I train a lot of neural networks on various machines.
 Every minute or so, these networks compute a numerical "cost" indicating how well they are doing.
 With StatusHub, I can check on these networks from anywhere using the StatusHub web UI.